Trolleybuses in Schaffhausen: Further developments

 Since the end of the 1980s, route number 2 has no longer been used.
 However, some services, designated as line 1, continue to terminate at Neuhausen Zentrum; they are scheduled on weekends and holidays.

 In 1991/92, Schaffhausen's first generation trolleybus fleet of Berna vehicles was replaced with a new fleet, of NAW/Hess articulated units.

 On 20 September 1995, line 9 was discontinued, after 21 years of operation.
 Since then, the former line 9 route has been served by motor bus route 6, which also serves the affected section in the Herblingertal only in peak times.
 To compensate for the shutdown of line 9, line 1 services were increased, to run at 7.5-minute intervals during rush hour.

 Since the closure of line 9, the 0.8 km long Ebnat–Depot section has been used only for non-passenger carrying trips, and has served outgoing and incoming trolleybuses on line 1.
 The 0.3 km long Depot–Herblingertal section can still be used for special excursions.

 Until 14 December 2003, motor bus line 6, which also ran to Neuhausen, was diverted during peak times to combine with line 1 to offer a service at condensed, 7.5-minute intervals.
 Since then, the Schaffhausen trolleybuses have run all day on a rigid timetable of one trolleybus every ten minutes.

-From 1 July 2007 to 22 September 2008, the former level crossing on the High Rhine Railway was replaced by an underpass.
+From 1 July 2007 to 22 September 2008, the former level crossing on the High Rhine Railway at Zollstrasse was replaced by an underpass.
 During the conversion work for this alteration, trolleybuses could run only to Neuhausen Zentrum, and the remaining section of the line was served for one year by replacement rigid motor buses.
 However, the trolleybus system ultimately benefited from this work, as the level crossing barriers had previously hampered its operation.

 Revitalisation

 In the first decade of the 21st century, the continued existence of the Schaffhausen trolleybus system was called into question, on grounds of cost.
 The feasibility of switching to either diesel buses or gas powered buses was examined in detail.
 However, and following thorough discussions, the city council decided in 2008, for ecological reasons – and despite the slightly higher operating costs – to retain the electrically powered bus services.
 In September 2008, the City Parliament voted in favour of a corresponding resolution, paving the way for the acquisition of new low-floor articulated trolleybuses.

 On 1 May 2010, Elektrizitätswerk des Kantons Schaffhausen AG (EKS AG) took over from the Verkehrsbetriebe Schaffhausen the responsibility for maintenance of the trolleybus overhead wires.

-Meanwhile, planning has begun for a second trolleybus line.
-In the medium term, it is intended to convert the 8.4 km long motor bus line 3 (Sommerwies-Krumm Acker) to electrical operation.
-Such a conversion would almost double the length of the overhead wire network.
+Meanwhile, planning began for a second trolleybus line.
+In the medium term, it was intended to convert the 8.4 km long motor bus line 3 (Sommerwies-Krummacker) to electrical operation.
+Such a conversion would have almost doubled the length of the overhead wire network.